 The IWMF research strategy, including the recent IWMF-LLS Strategic Research Roadmap Initiative, our sponsorship of medical workshops and conferences, and the YIA program are discussed in Research Strategy.

-Researchers who are interested in learning more about our grant process can go to Applying for a Grant application guidelines and review criteria and download a grant application.
+Researchers who are interested in learning more about our grant process can go to Applying for a Research Grant application guidelines and review criteria and download a grant application.